Wherever there are Canada geese, there are goose droppings—and that’s the main problem that people have with these otherwise mostly harmless birds.

 Canada geese tend to hang around places where people like to recreate, such as parks, ball fields, golf courses, lakes and picnic spots, and some people object to the droppings they leave on grass and walkways.
 Others may be alarmed by the defensive actions geese will perform to warn off people who get too close to their nests or goslings.

-Why don’t the geese migrate?
+Why don’t resident Canada geese migrate?

 There was a time when Canada geese, decimated by hunting and habitat loss, were rarely seen in the lower 48 states.
-Then in the 1960s, the federal government and state wildlife agencies started breeding the birds and relocating them throughout the U.S. Birds learn to migrate from their parents and flock (they’re not born with the knowledge), so the descendants of these captive-bred animals never learned to migrate to their traditional nesting grounds in Canada.
-These “resident geese” now live year-round in cities and suburbs where expansive lawns, parks, golf courses and artificial ponds make perfect goose habitats.
+Then in the 1960s, the federal government and state wildlife agencies started breeding the birds and relocating them throughout the U.S. Geese learn to migrate from their parents and flock (they’re not hatched with the knowledge), so the descendants of these captive-bred animals never learned to migrate to their traditional nesting grounds in Canada.
+These “resident Canada geese” now live year-round in cities and suburbs where expansive lawns, parks, golf courses and artificial ponds make perfect goose habitats.

 Why doesn’t killing geese work?